 A prestigious watch is a marvellous mechanism.
-A 24-hour day includes 86,400 seconds, a watch that achieves an accuracy of +/- 5 seconds per day has a precision of 99.99994%.
-This is a feat that exceeds the reliability performance of many sophisticated electronic devices.
 The skills required to create these watches are rare and demanding.
 The watchmakers and artists possessing these skills are capable of building into these watches complications that are difficult to produce – perpetual calendars, tourbillons, carrousels, chronographs and minute-repeaters, among others – together with decorative adornments.

 The design of new timepieces is initiated by our watchmaking engineers, who delight in giving free rein to their imagination.
 For example, between 2006 and 2018, they succeeded in launching more than 43 calibres and movements integrating a number of watchmaking innovations, such as a Carrousel Volant Une Minute, a Calendrier Chinois Traditionnel, a Calendrier Perpétuel Phase de Lune with an eight-day power reserve, an Equation du Temps Marchante, a Tourbillon Volant Une Minute Automatique with an extraordinary power reserve of 12 days, and many more.
 Generous power reserves thus feature among the performance criteria that guide our creations.
 Then comes the protection of the movements against faulty manipulations, with mechanisms that ensure the safety of corrections made during automatic changes for the calendar functions and devices to prevent time adjustments during striking operations for the minute-repeater complications.